woossi0/suite/docs/usermanual/source/intro/extensions.rst

 CSW
 ---

-The CSW extension adds the ability for GeoServer to publish information conforming to the Catalog Service for Web (CSW) protocol.
+The CSW extension adds the ability for GeoServer to publish information conforming to the Catalog Service for the Web (CSW) protocol.

-For more information about CSW in GeoServer, please see the `GeoServer CSW documentation <../geoserver/extensions/csw/>`_.
+For more information about CSW in GeoServer, please see the :geoserver:`GeoServer CSW documentation <services/csw/>`.

-.. warning:: The installation instructions in the GeoServer documentation do not apply to users of Boundless Suite.
+.. warning:: The installation instructions in the :geoserver:`GeoServer documentation <services/csw/installing.html>` do not apply to users of Boundless Suite.
 Users of Boundless Suite can install the extension in the standard way as indicated above.

 .. _intro.extensions.db2: